absolunet/docs-node-ioc/src/docs/04_basics/02_commands/en.md

 When executing `node ioc my:command`, the command registrar understands that the command should be handled by a `MyCommand` instance.
 When the command must be handled, the `handle` method is called and awaited.
 In the `handle` method, you can do whatever you like.
-The `handle` method can be made `async` anytime, or can return a promise.
+The `handle` method can be made `async` anytime or can return a promise.

 ```javascript
 class MyCommand extends Command {